rqtrinh/UnityTutorial/README.md

 # Unity Tutorial
-- Followed Unity to tutorial to achieve the following:
+- Followed Unity tutorial to achieve the following:
   - Set up a default Unity project
   - Insert vehicle and obstacles
     - Enable vehicle and obstacles to act like physical objects